Note: Scroll down to fill out a Volunteer Questionnaire or see Internships.

-Every year, volunteers donate 6,500+ hours of time and talents to our programs!
+Every year, volunteers and interns donate 6,500+ hours of time and talents to our programs!
 They lead nature walks, do classroom visits, staff information booths, and help with summer daycamps.
 They plant gardens, pull ivy, and paint murals.
 They stuff envelopes, post flyers, take pictures, do litter patrol, and help with fundraisers.
 Sometimes volunteers even dress up like frogs or dragonflies!
 Fun!